Cybdo/cybdo.github.io/README.md

 Ok that's GitHub's template done, here's a few more bits about me:

-- I go by Ryan and Cybdo (Pronounced Sigh-b-do)
+- I go by Ryan and Cybdo (Pronounced Sigh-bdo)
 - My pronouns are He/They
 - I am male
 - I am Australian (AEDT)